-Tip: Kitchen may stop serving 30-60 minutes prior to closing, so be there early to save your spot!
+Tip: The kitchen may stop serving 30-60 minutes prior to closing, so be there early to save your spot!

-Looking for a nice spot to grab some vegetarian bites and shop organic products at the same time?
+If you are desperate to find a vegan restaurant, look no more!
+This spot will allow you to grab some vegan dishes and vegetarian bites as well as shop for organic products at the same time?
 Look no further than Vegans Cafe and Restaurant, which serves a variety of Japanese and American dishes such as char-grilled bbq tofu rice, soy milk miso ramen, fried tofu, soy ice cream parfait and organic coffee.
 This family-run business located in the heart of Kyoto (0.9 km away from Fushimi Inari-Taisha Shrine) sources most of its ingredients from local organic farmers.

 Address: Fushimi-ku Fukakusa Nishi Uramachi 4-chome 88, Kyoto, 612-0029

-Located in Nishiki Market, aka "the kitchen of Kyoto,” Kyoto Beans Confectioneries specializes in making various flavor-coated beans, all of which are vegetarian-friendly but only a select few vegan-friendly (you can always double check with the staff—click here for helpful phrases to use).
+Located in Nishiki Market, aka "the kitchen of Kyoto,” Kyoto Beans Confectioneries specializes in making various flavor-coated beans, all of which are vegetarian-friendly but only a select few vegan options (you can always double-check with the staff—click here for helpful phrases to use).
 If you’re feeling ambitious and craving some unique ice cream, Kyoto Beans Confectioneries also sells soy milk black bean flour ice cream and tofu ice cream.
 The soy milk black bean flour ice cream is perfect for vegans as it is made without dairy or eggs.